 How do you empower your agile team?

-- Allow your team to pull the agile initiative rather than pushing it.
+- Allow your team to pull the agile initiative rather than push it.
 As opposed to imposing an edict on your team, this creates buy-in.

 - Educate business stakeholders on the agile model and the concept of team empowerment.